The best talent will always have the most choice when it comes to who they work for—so what are they looking for?

 Pay equity audits are a critical mechanism through which you can ensure equal pay — inside and out — but don’t let that be the end of it.

-Done well, pay equity audits can instil trust and show your people that fair pay is not just a nice to have but a deep-rooted pillar of your culture.
+Done well, the audit process can instill trust and show your people that fair compensation is not just a nice to have but a deep-rooted pillar of your culture.
 Talented professionals are increasingly looking toward organisations with both commitment and accountability on this front.

-Want to learn more about payroll, compensation and benefits, DEI and more?
+Want to learn more about payroll management best practices, compensation and benefits, DEI and more?
 Subscribe to the People Managing People newsletter and you’ll get all the latest news, trends, tips and hacks directly to your inbox!